serilog/serilog-extensions-logging/README.md

 A Serilog provider for [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging), the logging subsystem used by ASP.NET Core.

-This package routes ASP.NET log messages through Serilog, so you can get information about ASP.NET's internal operations logged to the same Serilog sinks as your application events.

-### Instructions
+### ASP.NET Core 2.0+ Instructions

+ASP.NET Core 2.0 applications should prefer [Serilog.AspNetCore](https://github.com/serilog/serilog-aspnetcore) and `UseSerilog()` instead.

+### ASP.NET Core 1.0, 1.1, and Default Provider Integration

+The package implements `AddSerilog()` on `ILoggingBuilder` and `ILoggerFactory` to enable the Serilog provider under the default _Microsoft.Extensions.Logging_ implementation.

 **First**, install the _Serilog.Extensions.Logging_ [NuGet package](https://www.nuget.org/packages/Serilog.Extensions.Logging) into your web or console app.
-You will need a way to view the log messages - _Serilog.Sinks.Literate_ writes these to the console.
+You will need a way to view the log messages - _Serilog.Sinks.Console_ writes these to the console.

 ```powershell
 Install-Package Serilog.Extensions.Logging -DependencyVersion Highest